jayasurya3012/Technicia/README.md

 ## Features

-- Chat with any historical figure using AI-powered conversations
+- Chat with any historical figure using AI-powered conversations along with their images
 - **Custom Voice Cloning** - Realistic, character-specific voices using XTTS + Bark
 - Voice-first interface with text-to-speech
 - Speech-to-text input support